SyedMuhammadHunain/revisio/README.md

 ## Demo Video

-Demo video will be available on LinkedIn post and project section.
+Demo video will be available on the LinkedIn post and the project section.

 ## Notes

 - The chatbot is basic and limited to Programming Fundamentals questions
-- It uses an external API from corpusai-api.vercel.app of friend's RAG-based chatbot system
+- It uses an external API from corpusai-api.vercel.app of a friend's RAG-based chatbot system
 - Cheating detection is basic and can be improved
 - Question bank needs to be populated manually using the seed endpoint
 - Email service requires proper SMTP configuration for OTP delivery